+100.000 users tested –

 Can you take an official IQ test online?

-Although it is true that online IQ tests cannot replace tests administered in person by a professional, they can still be very accurate and present a degree of reliability and validity that is high enough.
-So the answer is yes, you can take an official IQ test online, and you can get results that are accurate enough or point you in the right direction; for certain purposes online IQ tests are valid and reliable enough.
+Although it is true that online IQ tests cannot replace tests administered in person by a professional, online tests might still be useful for providing a very broad estimate of someone’s intellectual ability (assuming the test has been developed following best practices).
+If the reason why you want to get tested is just curiosity or intellectual recreation, the answer is yes, you can take an official IQ test online, and you might get results that are accurate enough or point you in the right direction; for certain purposes online IQ tests are valid enough.

 However, keep in mind online IQ tests should not be relied upon for drawing definitive conclusions nor for diagnostic purposes.

-What are the best official IQ Tests?
-List of the Best Real IQ Tests:
+What are some official IQ tests?
+List of Real IQ Tests:

 According to the criteria of psychometric reliability and validity described above, the best real official IQ tests are :